dchapkine/extract-google-authenticator-credentials/README.md

 Keep in mind that you won't be able to have perfect match between two different devices.
 You may experience 10 seconds offset between two devices.

+## Does it work on linux/osx/windows ?

+Should work everywhere as long as you have all dependencies installed (see below):
+- linux (tested on ubuntu 14.04)
+- osx
+- windows via cygwin

 ## Step1
 Root your phone that has google authenticator installed